HCL-TECH-SOFTWARE/voltscript-voltmx-middleware/docs/howto/writing.md

 # Write VoltScript Volt MX Middleware functions

-VoltScript can be used in Integration Services or Pre and Post Processors.
+VoltScript can be used in Integration Services or preprocessors and postprocessors.

 - Integration services are REST service operations coded completely in VoltScript.
 - VoltScript preprocessors are VoltScript functions run *before* triggering an external REST service call.
 They return true (the default) to continue processing or false to abort processing.